griff/metaz.maven-group.org/site/index.md

 # Introduction

-MetaZ is an mp4 meta-data editor for OS X.
+MetaZ is an mp4 meta-data editor for macOS.
 It started its life when another great meta-data editor MetaX stopped getting updated, some of the web-services it used changed in ways that broke functionality and it had some really anoying (to us at least) little missing